 Each video contains content on how to get newbies (like me) primed for belting.
 After the third video, Felicia encourages subscribers that want to learn more to take purchase her more advanced Belt Your Face Off! video course.

 This is a powerful opportunity to sell because 1) the subscriber (if he or she has watched the videos) probably wants to learn if they have what it takes to become the next American Idol, and 2) they already know Fel’s paid course will be valuable since the free one was too.

 And for subscribers who don’t sign up, Felicia makes sure to occasionally promote the Belt Your Face Off! course at a discount in future broadcast emails.

 Have a new product in the works?

-Now’s the time to start thinking about the ways in which you can use email (in addition to your other communication channels) to get the word out, if you haven’t already.
+Now is the time to start thinking about the ways in which you can use email (in addition to your other communication channels) to get the word out, if you haven’t already.

 Need some help with email marketing and using emails to promote new initiatives?
 We’ve got you covered.
-Enjoy this free Ultimate Guide to Email Marketing!
+Enjoy this FREE Ultimate Guide to Email Marketing!